Sandii & the Sunsetz

-Sandii & the Sunsetz were a Japanese synthpop band that collaborated from 1979 until the 1990s.
+Sandii & the Sunsetz were a Japanese synth-pop band that collaborated from 1979 until the 1990s.
 The Sunsetz, led by Makoto Kubota, and Sandii started as separate artists, and each has a separate discography.
 However, their collaboration provided a particular body of work that is representative of the period, and which successfully blended Eastern, Western and pop influences.

 Career

 Early days

-Sandii (サンディー) - born Sandra O'Neale - was born in Japan to an American father of Irish and Spanish ancestry and a Japanese mother.
+Sandii (サンディー) - (born 鈴木 あや, Suzuki Aya, renamed in the U.S. as Sandra O'Neale, born December 27, 1952) - was born in Japan to an American father of Irish and Spanish ancestry and a Japanese mother.
 Her father was in the U.S. Navy, and she spent her early life in Japan, but moved to Hawaii in her early teens and began to study hula and Pacific dance.
 After becoming accomplished as a singer and dancer, Sandii released her first record "Perusha Neko" under the name Sandi Ai.
 Returning to Japan in 1975 she was befriended by Kyu Sakamoto, who helped her to get a job as a DJ on NHK TV in Japan.
 Sandii performed during the interval of the "World Popular Song Festival" in late 1975, and secured a record deal with Toho.
 Sandii's debut album, Sandi Ai, is a mix of Japanese originals and covers of well-known songs by John Lennon and Olivia Newton-John.
 The album was not a great success, and Sandii left Toho for Discomate Records.

+Makoto Kubota (久保田麻琴, born July 11, 1949) grew up in a movie theater in Komatsu City, Ishikawa Prefecture, where a U.S. military base was located, and went on to attend Doshisha University in Kyoto.
+While still a student there, he made his single debut in 1970 with “Showa Genroku Hoge Hoge Bushi.”
+He then joined Les Rallizes Dénudés (裸のラリーズ, Hadaka no rariizu) led by Takashi Mizutani, who was a year his senior in the light music club.
+He went to the United States and spent seven months traveling around.
+Upon his return to Japan, he recorded the solo album *Machibouke*.
+Later, while continuing he activities with Les Rallizes Dénudés, he formed "The Sunset Gang" (夕焼け楽団, "Yuyake Gakudan").

-In 1976 Sandii performed at the Yamaha World Popular Song Festival as a non-competitor interval act, and the next year she won the prestigious “Grand Prix Best Vocal Performance” award with the single "Goodbye Morning", her best selling record to date.
+In 1976 Sandii performed at the Yamaha World" Popular Song Festival as a non-competitor interval act, and the next year she won the prestigious “Grand Prix Best Vocal Performance” award with the single "Goodbye Morning", her best selling record to date.